tranngonguyettu/FNP_Sales_Analysis/README.md

 - Delivery time rate by cities
 ## Operations 🧩
 - Calculate average order-delivery time
-- Identify total revenue of the company
-- How many orders in total?
 - Evaluate repeat purchase rate
 - RFM Analysis
 - Percent of late orders compared to total orders